German-kos/Communion-Api-Clean_Rewrite/Communion/Docs/Notes/NotesToSelf.md

 </br>
 > Create separate records for the banner and topics in the category response
 </br>
-> Create Posts code path
+> Create Posts
+> Need aggregate md, and repository for posts and comments